Skip to main content

 Being a global leader in telematics, Geotab’s platform has many benefits.
 Geotab’s service level agreement guarantees an extremely high level of uptime for its servers, with units receiving automatic updates over-the-air.
 This keeps them current and avoids ELD issues.

-Geotab also offers a lifetime warranty, with technical support available 24/7 on ProPlus plans.
+Geotab offers a limited lifetime warranty, with technical support available 24/7.

 For more information, visit Geotab.com/eld.